Relintai/pandemonium_engine_docs/engine_development/cpp/common_engine_methods_and_macros.md

 Common engine methods and macros
 ================================

-Godot's C++ codebase makes use of dozens of custom methods and macros which are used in almost every file.
+Pandemonium's C++ codebase makes use of dozens of custom methods and macros which are used in almost every file.
 This page is geared towards beginner contributors, but it can also be useful for those writing custom C++ modules.